Practice Problems for Computer Literacy Exams

 Seventy-Three percent (73%) or higher is the grade requirement for the exams.
 You will receive a grade in the student online system but your transcripts will show credit or no credit.
 Your test grade will not affect your GPA.

-Students must access http://canvas.weber.edu for instructions once registered for the NTM CIL courses.
+Students must access http://canvas.weber.edu for instructions once registered for the WEB CIL courses.
 Failure to do so constitutes non-attendance, and may result in no credit unless the student officially withdraws from the class.